Horace Carpentier: Life

-Carpentier was born in Galway, New York in July 1824.
+Carpentier was born in Galway, New York, in July 1824.
 He graduated Valedictorian with the Class of 1848 at Columbia College.

 California

-Carpentier came to California during the Gold Rush, as he is listed as a passenger on the ship Panama in the New York Herald, February 6, 1849.
+Carpentier came to California during the California gold rush, as he is listed as a passenger on the ship Panama in the New York Herald, February 6, 1849.
 In 1854, he was appointed "Major General" of the California State Militia.

 On May 4, 1852 Horace Carpentier persuaded the new California state legislature to incorporate Oakland as a town.
 Then, on May 17, he persuaded the new town's trustees to pass an ordinance "for the disposal of the waterfront belonging to the town of Oakland."
 That ordinance gave complete, lucrative control of Oakland's waterfront to Carpentier.
 When this was discovered in 1855 after he had been elected Oakland's first mayor in 1854, he was ousted by an angry citizenry and replaced by Charles Campbell who became Mayor on March 5, 1855.

 Carpentier presided over the California State Telegraph Company, before heading the Overland Telegraph Company.
 The Overland was formed in order to construct the western portion of the transcontinental telegraph.
 On October 24, 1861, Carpentier sent the first telegram from the west to the east over the newly completed transcontinental telegraph line.
 The telegram was addressed to President Abraham Lincoln: "I announce to you that the telegraph to California has this day been completed.
 May it be a bond of perpetuity between the states of the Atlantic and those of the Pacific".

 Carpentier notoriously represented members of the Peralta family, the original Spanish land grant owners of the entire region now encompassing Oakland and Berkeley, in various legal proceedings ostensibly initiated to protect their holdings.
 The end result of these proceedings was that Carpentier himself received large chunks of what remained of their holdings as compensation for his services.
 Carpentier also acquired most of Rancho Laguna de los Palos Colorados, and part of Rancho San Ramon.